Tijana994/TeMDA/README.md

 # TeMDA

 TeMDA (Themis - Greek goddess of justice, MDA - Model Driven Approach) presents a DSL based on aspect oriented language implemented as annotations for Java language.
+TeMDA provides an automated GDPR violation check.

+The user should integrate their business logic with TeMDA annotations, enabling the TeMDA Framework to generate a model at runtime.
+This process includes the provision of error messages if the business model is found to be non-compliant with GDPR regulations.
+This ensures that discrepancies are identified and addressed promptly, maintaining alignment with legal requirements throughout the operational lifecycle of the software.

 The meta-model is based on Ecore and developed using the Eclipse Modeling Framework.
 Automatic verification of business processes' GDPR compliance is implemented using Object Constraint Language (OCL).

-## Environment

-Java(TM) SE Development Kit 21<br/>Luna Eclipse with packages:<br/>
-- Ecore Diagram Editor
-- Ecore Tools Utilities
-- EMF - Eclipse Modeling Framework Base RunTime
-- EMF - Eclipse Modeling Framework SDK
-- EMF - Eclipse Modeling Framework Xcore Runtime
-- EMF - Eclipse Modeling Framework Xcore SDK
-- EMF - Eclipse Modeling Framework Xcore UI
-- EMF Forms SDK
-- EMF Model Query SDK
-- EMF Model Transaction SDK
-- EMF ODA Driver
-- EMF Parley SDK Developer Resources
-- EMF Validation Framework SDK
-- EMF/XSD All-In-One-SDK
-- Model comparison (EMF Compare) - Core - SDK
-- Model comparison (EMF Compare) - EGit support
-- Model comparison (EMF Compare) - SDK
-- Model comparison (EMF Compare) - Sirius support
-- OCL All-In-One SDK
-- OCL Classic for Ecore and UML Developer
-- SimpleOCL

 ## License